Applied Quantum Mechanics

 A homework of typically two to three exercises is assigned every week.
 These exercises are closely linked to the lecture and demand considerable effort.

-The solution to the homework is presented and discussed in a weekly tutorial group.
+The solution to the homework is presented and discussed in a weekly exercise class.
 This event is led by an experienced PhD student or postdoc and equally serves as a forum to discuss any question relating to both the lecture and the homework.

 Blackboard/Powerpoint, 80%/20% respectively.